The 2021-22 contest

 Founded in 2001, the International Public Policy Forum (IPPF) is the only contest that gives high school students around the globe the opportunity to engage in written and oral debates on issues of public policy.
 Jointly administered by the Brewer Foundation and New York University (NYU), this program is available to all high schools students for free.

-The competition begins in October, as teams submit a qualifying round essay on the IPPF topic.
+The competition begins in October, as teams submit a qualifying round essay on the IPPF topic, "Resolved: On balance, the hegemony of the United States dollar is detrimental to the world economy."
 The essay should be no more than 2,800 words, either affirming or negating the topic resolution.
 Judges evaluate each essay, and the top 64 teams advance into a single-elimination, written debate competition.

 In the top 64 round, schools volley papers back and forth via e-mail.
 Judges review the essays in the order they are presented (affirmative constructive, negative constructive, affirmative rebuttal, negative rebuttal) and select the advancing teams.
 The process begins anew as the "Top 32" teams compete for their chance to advance to the "Sweet 16" round.
 (Learn more about the structure of the written rounds.)